ajavamind/A3DCamera/README.md

 Here is the current key mapping for a 8BitDo Bluetooth game controller in Android mode.
 The controller must be paired with the Beam Pro.
 A Bluetooth Android keyboard may also be used, but the app needs an update for a normal keyboard to work.
 Not all function keys are working.

 * SHUTTER - Take a photo on key release.
-In Photo Booth mode show count down seconds delay.
+In Photo Booth mode show count down seconds delay, until photo capture.
 * FOCUS   - Cycle through fixed focus distances: Hyperfocal, Photo Booth, Macro
 * MODE    - Select Auto, Manual, and Shutter Priority (only Auto implemented)
 * BURST   - Start continous photo capture at about 1 photo per second until the key is pressed and released again, or 60 images captured.
 In Photo Booth mode take only 4 images.